-Throughout the series, Sandy Lakdar, Barri Ghai and Chris Fleming have been travelling the length and breadth of the UK and using the latest ghost hunting gadgets to try to capture evidence of the spooks that are haunting the homes of average families.
+Throughout the series, Sandy Lakdar, Barri Ghai and Chris Fleming have been travelling the length and breadth of the UK and using the latest ghost hunting gadgets to try to capture evidence of hauntings.
 For the final investigation in this series, they help a single mother of two who's terrified by the ghostly goings on in her house, known as "The Cage".

-The house is situated 60 miles from London in the historic village of St. Osyth, in the heart of rural Essex, but one building casts a sinister shadow over the picture-perfect community.
+The house is situated 60 miles from London in the historic village of St. Osyth, in the heart of rural Essex.
+This one building casts a sinister shadow over the picture-perfect community.
 It's said that many of the house's past inhabitant have been trouble by mysterious and sometimes violent paranormal activity.

 The house earned its nickname due to its historical use as a holding cell for witches in the 16th century, including a local witch by the name of Ursula Kemp.
 She was imprisoned here before being hanged as a witch in 1582.

 The current owner, Vanessa Mitchell, who bought the house in 2004, had her first odd experience on the day she moved in to the house.
 While unpacking, she saw a dark shadow figure, on another occasion she said she was pushed by an unseen force.
 She said, "the house is bad, there's something wrong with this house."

 Vanessa has called Sandy, Barri and Chris to investigate, but as always, Chris didn't have any knowledge of the location before arriving.
 He enters the house alone to investigate and immediately gets the feeling that something doesn't want him here.